officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 Make the chat API call with the below prompts in sequence as given in **_User_** section.
 Or use Postman Collection [airline-chat-bot.postman_collection.json](Mock%20Airline%20Chat%20assitant.postman_collection.json) and make API calls in sequence.
 > [!NOTE]
-> Change departure date to tomorrow's date in search flight request and change PNR in requests to your booking PNR.
+> Change departure date to tomorrow's date in search flight request and replace PNR with your booking PNR in whichever requests applicable.
 ---------------------------------------------------------------------------------------
 **_User_**: Hi
 **_Assistant_**: Hello!
 How can I assist you today?
 Are you looking to search for flights or retrieve booking information?